zhuyiche/llava-phi/README.md

 ```

 ## LLaVA-Phi Weights
-#Todo

-## Demo
-#Tdo
+[TODO]

 ## Train

-*Below is the latest training configuration for LLaVA v1.5.
-For legacy models, please refer to README of [this](https://github.com/haotian-liu/LLaVA/tree/v1.0.1) version for now.
-We'll add them in a separate doc later.*

-LLaVA training consists of two stages: (1) feature alignment stage: use our 558K subset of the LAION-CC-SBU dataset to connect a *frozen pretrained* vision encoder to a *frozen LLM*; (2) visual instruction tuning stage: use 150K GPT-generated multimodal instruction-following data (with VQA data from academic-oriented tasks) to teach the model to follow multimodal instructions.
+LLaVA-Phi training consists of two stages: (1) feature alignment stage: use [LLaVA-1.5](https://github.com/haotian-liu/LLaVA/blob/main/docs/Data.md) 558K subset of the LAION-CC-SBU dataset to connect a *frozen pretrained* vision encoder to a *frozen LLM*;

-LLaVA is trained on 8 A100 GPUs with 80GB memory.
-To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly.
-Always keep the global batch size the same: `per_device_train_batch_size` x `gradient_accumulation_steps` x `num_gpus`.
+(2) visual instruction tuning stage: visual instruction tuning stage: use 150K GPT-generated multimodal instruction-following data, plus around 515K VQA data from academic-oriented tasks, to teach the model to follow multimodal instructions.

 ### Hyperparameters
-We use a similar set of hyperparameters as Vicuna in finetuning.
+We use a similar set of hyperparameters as LLaVA-1.5 in both pretraining and finetuning phase.
 Both hyperparameters used in pretraining and finetuning are provided below.
-We note that the hyperparameters may not be the same as we reported in the arxiv paper, as this is an on-going project and we are making frequent changes on our codes.

 1. Pretraining